mmalmi/FreedomPi/README.md

 # Freedom Pi
 * Raspberry Pi wifi access point
 * Offline-first community portal at freedompi.local
+  * Reminded by the wifi name "Open freedompi.local"
   * Chat that synchronizes over the sneaker network when people move between Freedom Pi hotspots
-  * Filesharing tools
+  * Files directory
   * Offline library.
 English mini version of Wikipedia is included by default.
-* Optionally shares internet access over Tor.
-Tor prevents internet censorship and protects open wifi providers from liability.
+* If connected to the Internet via ethernet, external wifi adapter or 4G modem, the connection is shared and routed over Tor.
+Tor prevents some internet censorship and protects open wifi providers from liability.
-* Tools for FM radio broadcasting ([rpitx](https://github.com/F5OEO/rpitx), [fm_transmitter](https://github.com/markondej/fm_transmitter), web UI TBD)
+* Tools for FM radio broadcasting ([rpitx](https://github.com/F5OEO/rpitx), [fm_transmitter](https://github.com/markondej/fm_transmitter))
   * No additional hardware required: it uses Raspberry Pi's spread spectrum clock signal generator to emit radio frequencies
   * Check your local regulations regarding transmission power and allowed frequencies.
 Low-power transmission (phone-to-car-radio transmitters) is usually allowed.
 For more power, you can add a wire antenna to the GPIO 4 port.
 * $30 minimal setup: Raspberry Pi Zero W, microSD card and a power supply